Comparison

 International research

-Language, market differences, and fragmented company research are slowing the process down.
+Language, market differences, and fragmented company research slow the process down.